 Have you had that kind of experience?

 That’s when my life changed completely.
-Virginia did some energy clearing to help me release what I’d taken on.
+Virginia cleared some energy to help me release what I’d taken on.
 Then she did me the biggest favor of my life – she handed me a life-changing BioElectric Shield!

 I’m open but skeptical.
 I didn’t see how this little pendant would make much difference when fighting with a force of darkness.
 I hate to use that term, but it’s all I can think of to describe what I was experiencing.
 I put the Shield on and didn’t feel a massive surge of energy or anything with the Shield.
 No “aha moment” – yet.
 But the next time I had a run-in with Jane, I didn’t feel the force of her energy.
 I could let her run down and calmly tell her this kind of behavior didn’t work for me, and I’d talk to her again when she was ready to have a rational discussion.
-The best thing was that I felt clear and strong this time, unlike before the Shield.
+Unlike before the Shield, the best thing was that I felt clear and strong this time.

 Trade shows, crowds, and so many other difficult situations became manageable.
 I was blown away.
 I accepted immediately when Virginia offered me a job.
 I wanted to help others find their BioShields.
 That was 1994, and I’m still here.
 Read the rest of my story.

 What It Feels Like To Be An Empath and why it’s helpful to know you’re an empath

 Many years later, I’d made no progress in discovering the cause of those bouts of emotions or pain that didn’t seem to belong to my life.
 Even though the winds of emotions weren’t buffeting me, I was talking to people regularly.
 I could tell them how a BioShield could help, but I wanted to help them explain “Why” they were so ineffective at self-protection and what else they could do to empower themselves.